Authorship Matters – Author Rank Markup: Semantic Infographic

 I think it odd that Google doesn’t evangelize authorship with writers, editors and online publishers in a more visible way.
 SEO’s are carrying that torch now, because we are the first point of reference for all things search.
 Unless the editorial team has an SEO copywriter among them.

-So thank you to BlueGlass for the educational tool (the infographic below) I’ll be using routinely to make the case among content production types to show benefits to authors of being recognized and properly attributed.
-The benefit of protecting against content theft will probably be on the top of the list for writers looking for the WIIFM.
-I’ll send them to the section labeled “Why Use Rel=Author?” below which includes:
+I’ll be making the case among content production types to show benefits to authors of being recognized and properly attributed.
+The benefit of protecting against content theft is probably be on the top of the list for writers looking for the WIIFM.
+“Why Use Rel=Author?”
+Benefits to writers includes:

 • Gathering all your content in search result page